-Each raster sweep has 2 values that can be used to sort the rasters.
+Each raster sweep has 4 values that can be used to sort displayed rasters.
 The DrawMode() command selects between time order and one of these values.
 This function returns and optionally sets these values for the current result view.
-Spike2 version 5 allows 4 values.

 Func RasterSort(chan%, sweep%, num% {,new});